-Rice Creek "Above" - 2010 Primary Sampling Data
+Rice Creek "Above" - 2011 Primary Sampling Data

-Our 2010 sampling results (page 24 - above) show that the Rice Creek 'Above' monitoring site received a 7.3 Family Biotic Index score, which indicates a stream health rating of "Very Poor".
+Our 2011 sampling results (page 23 - above) show that the Rice Creek 'Above' monitoring site received a 7.8 Family Biotic Index score, which indicates a stream health rating of "Very Poor".
+A total of 612 invertebrates were identified in this sample.
+A large sample offers more confidence for a more reliable data set.